0w0Demonic/AquaHotkey/docs/Extensions/Stream.md

 ### Stream parameters and arity

-Streams can handle up to 4 arguments and automatically match them to the function you pass in.
-If your function only needs two, it only gets two.
+Streams can handle 2 parameters at once, and automatically match their "size" to the function you pass in.
+If you pass a 1-parameter function, the stream is "narrowed" to only the first parameter.
-Want to keep the rest?
-Accept them.

 ```ahk
 MyStream.Map((Index, Value) => Format("{} = {}", Index, Value))